libersoft-org/yellow-server/PROTOCOL.md

-# The New E-mail Protocol (NEMP) - protocol documentation
+# The New E-Mail Protocol (NEMP) - protocol documentation

 **IMPORTANT NOTE:** This is just a draft.
 It is not the final version of protocol.